Plea against PTI sit-in: No one can stand before the state, says IHC

 ISLAMABAD (Dunya News) - Chief Justice Islamabad High Court (CJ IHC) Aamer Farooq on Tuesday remarked that no one can stand before the state.

-Chief Justice IHC Aamer Farooq heard the petition filed by businessmen against the expected sit-in of Pakistan Tehreek-e-Insaf (PTI) on Tuesday.
+Chief Justice IHC Aamer Farooq heard the petition filed by businessmen against the expected sit-in of Pakistan Tehreek-e-Insaf (PTI) today (Tuesday).

 He further remarked that even if something happens in Rawalpindi, those coming to Islamabad may face problems.

-Later, IHC wrapped up the plea of the businessmen after the petition was withdrawn by the PTI.
+Later, IHC wrapped up the plea of the businessmen after the petition was withdrawn by PTI.

 IHC on Tuesday also heard PTI’s plea seeking permission to hold a sit-in and rally, in which the lawyer requested to withdraw the petition, which was accepted by Chief Justice Aamer Farooq.

-It is pertinent to mention here that earlier, the district administration of Rawalpindi and law enforcing institutions had suggested to change the venue of Pakistan Tehreek-e-Insaf PTI sit-in.
+It is pertinent to mention here that the district administration of Rawalpindi and law enforcing institutions have suggested to change the venue of PTI sit-in.

-PTI wanted to stage a sit-in near Faizabad, Rawalpindi administration and law enforcement agencies had proposed to bring the venue of PTI’s sit-in to Allama Iqbal Park.
+As per sources, PTI wanted to stage a sit-in near Faizabad, Rawalpindi administration and law enforcement agencies have proposed to bring the venue of PTI’s sit-in to Allama Iqbal Park.
 PTI Rawalpindi leaders sought more time to consult on the change of venue.

-The security of sensitive buildings and Pakistan-England cricket series was likely to be affected due to PTI’s sit-in in Rawalpindi on November 26.
-Team England will reach Islamabad on November 26 as well.
+Meanwhile, Team England will reach Islamabad on November 26, therefore the security of sensitive buildings and Pakistan-England cricket series was likely to be affected due to PTI’s sit-in in Rawalpindi on the same day.

-According to the sources PTI Chairman Imran Khan will be arriving in Rawalpindi by a helicopter, security arrangements from helicopter to stage are also being reviewed.
-There are also very important installations near Faizabad in Rawalpindi.
-The Rawalpindi administration informed the PTI leaders of all the concerns.
+The sources also revealed that PTI Chairman Imran Khan was to arrive in Rawalpindi by helicopter, security arrangements from helicopter to stage were also being reviewed.
+There are also very important installations near Faizabad in Rawalpindi, the Rawalpindi administration informed the PTI leaders of all the concerns.